watermelonwolverine/Filename-Tag-Generator/README.md

 `This is some_base-name tag1 tag2 tag3.png`

-As you can probably guess the last one is impossible to revert into basename and tags.
+As you can probably guess this is impossible to revert into basename and tags.
 How is the program supposed to know where the basename ends and the list of tags begins?
 Therefore, you should be careful which separators and spacers you choose.

 Some filesystems forbid the usage of certain symbols.
 In other cases characters should be avoided for simplicity's sake.
 You must avoid: